CjScout/CMDShortcuts/README.md

 ## Repository Structure

-This is the Release branch that all releases are based on.
-If you would like to test experimential features, please see the experimental branch.
-Once features have been tested there they will be added to this branch.
+This is the Release branch that all regular releases are based on.
+Pre-release versions are based on the Experimental branch.

 ## Features